 Past major successes of previous Legislative Day events include approvals and funding for projects such as the State Highway 42/57 4-lane expansion, Sturgeon Bay bridge improvements, WireTech relocation, tourism marketing, Shipbuilding Cluster Plan, phosphorous fertilizer control, beach water quality testing, invasive species abatement and registration of underground propane gas lines.

-To view the agendas and accomplishments of Legislative Days 2003, 2005 or 2007, click here.
+To view the event history and accomplishments of past Legislative Days events, click here.